Santo Niño de Tondo: Feast

 The feast day of Santo Niño in Tondo is celebrated every the third Sunday of January.
 The fiesta in Tondo has the biggest participation in Manila, not only because Tondo is the most populous district in the city and poorest, but likely due to many anecdotes of miracles connected to the Santo Niño of Tondo.

 According to the Philippine Historical Commission, the people of Tondo celebrated the feast day with a fluvial procession that “attracted thousands of visitors.”
 Tondo’s terrain once consisted of waterways and tributaries connected to Manila Bay, a probable reason why the present stone church of Tondo was built several meters above sea level to prevent waters from inundating the church.

 Nick Joaquín writes, “historically, the devotion to Santo Niño (in general) outranks all others because the first church in the Philippines was built to enshrine an image of the Santo Niño.”
 In his 1979 book Almanac for Manileños, Joaquín detailed previous celebrations of the fiesta:

 "At four in the afternoon on the visperas (meaning the Saturday before) the Sto.
 Niño of Tondo is borne to the sea by a dancing crowd among which groups of women in pastora hats, or in katipuneda attire: white camisa, red saya.
 The dancing is through sunny streets hung with bunting and here and there will be a giant heart of bell that opens up as the Sto.
 Niño passes to unloose a shower of petals.
 Everyone dances, even the barefoot men bearing the image and the boys bearing standard or farol.

 At North Harbor waits the great pagoda with turreted altar.
 The Sto.
 Niño embarks, along with everybody who can squeeze abroad and the pagoda moves through the flaming hues of the sunset escorted by fishing fleets bedecked with banners the smaller boats racing each other round and round the pagoda.
 Dusk falls as the flotilla sails northward along the bay.
 On the pagoda the dancing continues but the trip has also become a picnic as the good old custom of caridad showers forth bags of biscuits and baskets of native oranges.
 The Sto.
 Niño moves in a blaze of light on the waters of his city.
 The voyage ends at the landing in the Velasquez and Pritil, densest tenement of Tondo is even livelier because folks back from school or works join in the merriment and besides, it's always more fun to dance under the stars than under the sun.
 Parents not only from Tondo or Manila but also from the province come to dance before the Sto.
 Niño to pray for a sick child or give thanks for a child's recovery."

-The fiesta of the Santo Niño de Tondo has since been called the “Labayaw Festival”, a portmanteau of the Tagalog words lakbáy (“journey”) and sayáw (“dance”).
+The fiesta of the Santo Niño de Tondo has since been called the “Lakbayaw Festival”, a portmanteau of the Tagalog words lakbáy (“journey”) and sayáw (“dance”).
 It was coined with the meaning of “a joyful journey with the Lord.”